 A clean pool is a safe pool.

 A dirty pool can be the source of disease and cloudy water can conceal hazards that can be the source of potential injury especially when jumping into a pool.
-Have the water tested frequently by a professional and keep the water in balance at all times for the healthiest swimming conditions.
+Have the water tested frequently by a pool service professional and keep the water in balance at all times for the healthiest swimming conditions.

 Finally, teach good boundaries.
 Children have lots of energy and have trouble defining when they are tired or cold or have had too much sun.
 Supervision, sunscreen, moderation and rest will make the pool a safe and enjoyable environment for everyone.